 Good luck with the standoff screws, though.
 Those suck.

 We’ve already recommended our OSes, but now let’s talk about installing them.
 Don’t spend extra on having a disc shipped to you or buying a disc drive when you can just install your operating system via USB.

 To install Windows 10 over USB, download the Windows 10 Media Creation Tool.
 Using this, alongside a 4GB+ USB stick, will create a Windows USB stick that you can utilize for easy installs.

 For Linux distributions, use UNetbootin or Rufus instead.

 And we’re done!

-Once you order your parts and put them together, you’ll have the best gaming desktop under $500.
+Once you order your parts and put them together, you’ll have the best gaming desktop for 500 dollars.
 While you may not have the biggest muscle on the market, you can always upgrade later on- thanks to the flexibility of the PC platform and you get to enjoy its various benefits.

 What a console gamer may save by buying a console, you’ll save so much more by utilizing Steam sales to get the best games cheap, free mods that extend the life of your games significantly, and even PC-exclusive productivity features and applications.

 Welcome to the world of PC gaming.
 Enjoy the Half-Grand Grandmaster!